Missing Values Handling for Machine Learning Portfolios: Appendix

 The estimation alternates between two steps for each forecasting month $t$: \begin{enumerate} \item E-step: Given a guess for $\Lambda_{t}$ and $F_{i,t}$, replace the missing components of $X_{i,t}$ with $\Lambda_{t}F_{i,t}$.
 Find the expectations of $F_{i,t}$ and $F_{i,t}F_{i,t}'$ conditional on $\Lambda_{t}$, $\sigma$, and $X_{i,t}$. \item M-step: Plug the expectations of $F_{i,t}$ and $F_{i,t}F_{i,t}'$ into the log-likelihood assuming that all $X_{i,t}$ and $F_{i,t}$ are observed, and maximize to obtain new $\Lambda_{t}$ and $F_{i,t}$. \end{enumerate} The algorithm iterates these two steps until the objective in the M-step no longer improves.

-As in the case of our baseline model (Equation (\ref{eq:mvn})), Equations (\ref{eq:ppca-1})-(\ref{eq:ppca-2}) imply that the ignorable quasi-likelihood (Equation (\ref{eq:like-ign})) can be optimized using EM (\citet{tipping1999probabilistic}).
+As in the case of our baseline model (Equation (\ref{eq:em-slope})), Equations (\ref{eq:ppca-1})-(\ref{eq:ppca-2}) imply that the ignorable quasi-likelihood can be optimized using EM (\citet{tipping1999probabilistic}) (see Internet Appendix A.2).
 This algorithm does not follow the full EM method, as it does not include higher moments of missing $X_{i,t}$ in the E-step.
 However, the computer science literature finds that less formal variants of EM work well on this model using simulated data (\citet{roweis1997algorithms}; \citet{ilin2010practical}).
 Our implementation uses the R library pcaMethods, which follows \citet{roweis1997algorithms}'s algorithm.